Book of the Consulate of the Sea: Majorcan Edition 1345

 The city of Mallorca surrendered to Peter the Ceremonious, and in 1343 was awarded the "Consolat de Mar de Mallorques", governed by the customs of Valencia, "per modum the form in civitate Valencia usitatos".
 According to Arcadi Garcia Sanz, it became an adaptation and not a replica.
 Huguet Borras drafted the Ordre judiciària de la Cort dels cònsols del mar de la ciutat de València; (judiciary Order of the Court of consuls Sea of the city of Valencia) and rewrote the Valencian customs, creating a compilation called Capítols del Consolat de mar de Mallorques (chapters of the Sea Consulate of Mallorca), documented for the first time on 14 February 1345.

 Valencian Consulat de Mar 1407

-It is considered the masterpiece of medieval maritime law, and one of the icons of valencian jurisprudence.
+The second known Edition after the one of Barcelona.

 The original manuscript is preserved in the Municipal Archives of Valencia.
-It is a work of great historical value with great international impact through the centuries.

 There are several medieval manuscript copies, although one of the finest examples from the artistic point of view is the codex called "Consolat del Mar" with miniatures from Domingo Crespi made in 1407, kept in the Municipal Archives of Valencia.